onlydustxyz/protostar-vscode-test-adapter/README.md

 vscode extension to view protostar tests in the Test Explorer.

-This extension uses vscode native TEst API
+This extension uses vscode native Test API

 ## 🎗️ Prerequisites